vcastrejont/rideasone/README.md

 # Nearsoft Car Pooling app

-Executive Summary
+### Executive Summary
 Corporate web system to share your travel by car to and from work

-The problem
+### The problem
-The carpooling app matches you with  drivers at the tap of a button.
-Just request and go.
+In many business employees travel with their own car to work, there are no more parking spaces and  the city traffic gets worst

-Solution
+### Solution
-Corporate web system to share your travel by car to and from work
+Create a web and mobile application to share rides with co-workers.

-Goal for the prototype
+### Goal for the prototype
-Develop the events feature with: Routes and rides
+Develop the events and rides features, people will able to get a lift to their workplace!

-User Description
+### User Description
 For internal use of Nearsoft employees